 This Week’s Summer Vacation Spot in Canada

 Our tour of Canadian vacation spots begins at The Butchart Gardens on the west coast of Canada in the province of British Columbia.
-By the way, the videos are short teasers that I hope you enjoy watching.

 The Butchart Gardens

 The Butchart Gardens is a family owned and operated business that Mr & Mrs Butchart began creating in the early 1900’s and it continues to be operated by their family today.

 The area started out as a limestone quarry but once the quarry was exhausted, Mrs Butchart began re-designing the space into an amazing garden.
 Her and her husband worked together and started by creating a Japanese Garden, and soon after they added an Italian Garden as well as a Rose Garden.

 They had a collection of fine ornaments from their world wide travels and they placed them within the gardens and the ponds.

 People all over the world heard about the Butchart Gardens and by the 1920s over fifty thousand people visited the gardens each year.
 That’s incredible!

 Today the Butchart Gardens covers over 55 acres and new flowers and trees are added each year.
 They have also added a Christmas Light display to attract people in the winter months as well.

 Currently, almost a million people visit the gardens each year.